 In the EC switch, electrostatic capacitance is used to register a key.
 When the switch moves, two contact leaves are only brought in close proximity.
 The electric field between the two contacts leaves becomes disrupted when the distance between them changes.
-The change in the electrostatic capacitance change is measured and the key is actuated.
+This change in the electrostatic capacitance is measured to actuate the key.

-The EC keyboard is a mechanical keyboard in every right.
+The EC keyboard is a mechanical keyboard on every right.
 The difference between EC switches and traditional mechanical switches is that it doesn’t require physical contact to register a key.

 Earlier versions of the electrostatic capacitative switches were not great for keyboards and were expensive.
 It needed a silicone bowl and had a cone spring.
 These earlier switches had poor typing feels.

 Varmilo revolutionized the electrostatic capacitative switch and made it world-class.
 The final product is an EC mechanical switch that lasts longer, performs better, and has better typing feels than traditional switches.